 Finding the right web host is one of the most important steps when setting up a website.
-The wide variety of services and packages on offer can easily leave you confused when trying to find the best service provider.
+According to Yellow Dot Design the wide variety of services and packages on offer can easily leave you confused when trying to find the best service provider.
 The following post will help you out by providing you with insight into the most important criteria to take into consideration when choosing a web host.

 Availability is a technical term used in the web hosting industry to refer to reliability.
 It is important to find a web host capable of offering high availability.
 Simply put, the web host should guarantee that your website will remain online and will not fail because of server errors or go offline for extended periods during maintenance.